getsentry/sentry-docs/src/collections/_documentation/workflow/notifications/alerts.md

 sidebar_order: 1
 ---

-Each time you create a new project, or a new issue occurs, Sentry creates a default alert rule.
+Each time you create a new project, Sentry creates a default alert rule.
 Alerts are generated based upon a project’s alert rules.
 By default, all project members receive alert notifications via email, and all integrations specified in [actions](#actions) receive alert notifications.

 Alerts can also be configured per-project and are based on the rules defined for that project.
 To modify the rules visit your **Project Settings > Alerts > Rules > "New Alert Rules" or "Edit Rule"**.
 In Rules, you’ll see a list of all active rules and can add alert rules or modify existing rules.